hashicorp/terraform-provider-azurerm/website/docs/r/kusto_cluster.html.markdown

 * `uri` - The FQDN of the Azure Kusto Cluster.

 * `data_ingestion_uri` - The Kusto Cluster URI to be used for data ingestion.

+* `identity` - An `identity` block as defined below.

+---

+An `identity` block exports the following:

+* `principal_id` - The Principal ID associated with this System Assigned Managed Service Identity.

+* `tenant_id` - The Tenant ID associated with this System Assigned Managed Service Identity.

 ## Timeouts